noisecode3/SlackwareStudioBuilds/README.md

 Configuration scripts and builds for Slackware music productions

 # Kernels
-Im planing on having
+I am focusing on kernel 5.17 with PREEMPT_RT almost done, testing

- - kernel 5.17 with PREEMPT_RT
+I planing on configuring those kernels and making the scripts:

  - kernel 5.15 XanMod also with PREEMPT_RT
  - kernel 5.17 tkg with normal PREEMPT